20 Good movies to Learn Korean

 13. Exit (엑시트), 2019

-Exit is the answer if a genre like a ‘disaster and action’ combined with ‘comedy’ exists.
+Exit is the answer if a genre like ‘disaster and action’ combined with ‘comedy’ exists.
 The cinema makes you laugh.
 And at the same time, it scares you by showcasing the city getting destroyed.

 Yong-Nam, played by Cho Jung-seok, is a young and jobless who graduated from a university a few years ago.
 He is unemployed and looking for that “right” job.